tedca77/IME/README.md

 *	endtime: (HH.mm) – Optional – the end time of a single event
 *	location :  either #latlon,~postcode or #place:

-In order of priority:
+In order of priority, IME will process files as follows:
-•	Dates are set irrespective of other instructions.
+* Dates are set irrespective of other instructions.
 If a new date is found, this can determine if new events are applicable;
-•	If longitude and latitude metadata is present, it will be used to geocode, if it has not already been geocoded;
+* If longitude and latitude metadata is present, it will be used to geocode, if it has not already been geocoded;
-•	If there is no latitude and longitude present, then any place, postcode or latlon instructions are used;
+* If there is no latitude and longitude present, then any place, postcode or latlon instructions are used;
-•	If an event is found, then metadata can be updated, although IME will not overwrite any existing latitude and longitude information.
+* If an event is found, then metadata can be updated, although IME will not overwrite any existing latitude and longitude information.
 If multiple events are matched (e.g. a holiday amnd a birthday during the holiday), the first event will be used for updating the metadata.

 # Audit Trail of Changes
 On completion of processing, IME will add a value to the following fields: